 • Documenting all activities on animal care on the information forms in each room.

-• Maintaining inventory of animal food products, including frozen mice, fish, quail, fresh vegetables and fruit, and notifying the Education Coordinator about low supplies.
+• Maintaining inventory of animal food products, including frozen mice, fish, quail, fresh vegetables and fruit, and notifying the Animal Care Coordinator about low supplies.

-• Communicating with the Education Coordinator regarding questions or problems with the animals.
+• Communicating with the Animal Care Coordinator regarding questions or problems with the animals.

-• Greeting incidental visitors and providing general information about NH Audubon and Centers.
+• Greeting incidental visitors and providing outreach and general information about NH Audubon and Centers.

 WORKING CONDITIONS: NH Audubon’s work culture is characterized by excellent colleagues who share a collaborative spirit, commitment to mission, open communication, and high integrity.
 Our offices are non-smoking, with both open workspaces and private offices.